Back to Tutorials

 return sanitized_input

-By following this tutorial, you have successfully set up and configured Janus Pro for local image generation on a Mac M4.
-The generated images can be further refined by adjusting model parameters or exploring different preprocessing techniques.
+By following this deep dive, you have successfully set up and configured Janus Pro for local image generation on a Mac M4.
+But this is just the beginning.
+The real power of local AI lies in iteration and customization.

 tutorialaivision